-This article was originally published by the Centre for European Policy Studies (CEPS) on 24 April 2018.
+This article was originally published by the German Institute for International and Security Affairs (SWP) on 2 January 2018.

 What expectations should the EU harbour with respect to Britain’s continued contribution to EU defence activities after Brexit and can the former member state expect special treatment?